-But once you know what you’re looking for, what comes next?
+Once you know what you’re looking for in a supplier, what comes next?

 Well, you complete a careful and critical examination of your potential supplier, also known as vetting.
 When you know who your supplier is, what they do, and how they do it, you’ll not only help keep your business on track, but you’ll also help avoid costly delays and mistakes down the line.